 - Master students may also apply for undergraduate courses

-- Exchange students must choose two preferred courses and two alternative courses unless your home university agrees to grant you an exemption to take only one course and communicates this to the ISUP secretariat
+- Exchange students must choose two preferred courses unless your home university agrees to grant you an exemption to take only one course and communicates this to the ISUP secretariat.

 - To make sure there are no time conflicts between your courses, please check the course and exam timetables in the section Courses and exams.